 The dentist can always adjust the settings depending on the risk factors involved.
 Dental x-rays are safe.
 What is important is your understanding of the procedure you are undergoing.
 Experts for oral care can have a thorough discussion with you of your safety and dental wellness.

-Learn more through your experts and tips on dental wellness, visit our website Des Moines Dental Group and book your first consultation with the best in Des Moines at 515-512-5339.
+Need a dental x-ray now?
+Visit our website Des Moines Dental Group and book your first consultation with the best in Des Moines at 515-512-5339.

 Image Source: flickr